Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 As you already know, Meteor processes all HTML files for you out of the box.
 Files will be concatenated into one page.

-From the other side, regular Angular (Angular 1 or Angular2) apps have a modular structure, i.e., consist of a set of template HTML files and JavaScript component files.
+From the other side, regular Angular (Angular 1 or Angular 2) apps have a modular structure, i.e., consist of a set of template HTML files and JavaScript component files.
 Each template file might belong to some component, for example, to a custom directive.

-It means we would rather avoid concatenating all of them to let Angular2 components to load template files at the moment they need to.
+It means we would rather avoid concatenating all of them to let Angular 2 components to load template files at the moment they need to.

 That's why `urigo:angular2-meteor` overrides standard Meteor HTML processor.
 Lets remove the standard HTML processor by: